poloclub/diffusiondb/datasheet.md

 5. **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.

-	All images in this dataset have a [CC) 1.0 License](https://creativecommons.org/publicdomain/zero/1.0)} and follows the Stability AI's Terms of Use (StabilityAI, 2022).
+	All images in this dataset have a [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0)} and follows the Stability AI's Terms of Use (StabilityAI, 2022).

 6. **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?** If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation.